Did you know you could save $200-$300 on every flight booking through Thrifty Traveler? Check out my Thrifty Traveler review for details.

 Similarly, for those who’re wondering if paying a premium for flight deals is worth it, the platform claims to help you save up to 90% on every flight.
 That’ll easily cover your subscription costs for years to come.

-Most importantly, their email updates are really frequent.
-You can expect to get 2-3 emails every day during vacation season and more than 40 emails every month, each alerting you for valuable discounts.
+Most importantly, their email updates are persistent.
+You can expect 2-3 emails daily during vacation season and more than 40 emails monthly, each alerting you of valuable discounts.

 Daily Flight Updates

-If you’re not planning to subscribe to the paid version, there are lots of daily cheap flight bookings available on their website as well.
+If you’re not planning to subscribe to the paid version, there are still ways to catch the daily flight deals from Thrifty Traveler.